daptin/daptin/docs_markdown/docs/setting-up/entities.md

 # Entites

+## Automatic creation

 Import CSV or XLS file and you can let Daptin create the entities for you based on intelligent data pre-processor.

+## Manual creation

 If you are looking for a more reproducible way, design your entities and create JSON or YAML files.
 These files can be used again to create an exact same replica.

 Multiple schema json files can be uploaded, and changes are merged accordingly.

-Lets imagine we were creating a todo application and wanted to keep a track the following for each todo item
+Lets imagine we were creating a todo application and wanted to keep a track of the following for each todo item

-!!! note "To do list example"
+!!! example "Todo list example"
     - the todo text field - title
     - a description text field - may or may not be empty
     - a deadline date field - a date field to capture the deadline